vuejs/docs/src/guide/custom-directive.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

 When the page loads, that element gains focus (note: `autofocus` doesn't work on mobile Safari).
 In fact, if you haven't clicked on anything else since visiting this page, the input above should be focused now.
+Also, you can click on the `Rerun` button and input will be focused.

 Now let's build the directive that accomplishes this:

 ```js
 const app = Vue.createApp({})